-The trail passes through an old-growth stand of Douglas-fir, western red cedar, big leaf maple, and Pacific Yew.
+The trail passes through an old-growth stand of Douglas-fir, Western red cedar, big leaf maple, and Pacific yew.
 The North Umpqua Wild and Scenic River is visible at several points, cascading through a narrow rock gorge.
 A bench is located about halfway along the 0.4-mile trail, which includes nearly 200 steps.

 This trail leads hikers to the impressive Toketee Falls.